fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

 type System.Single with
     static member inline op_Implicit (a: int) : double = double a
 ```

-# Drawbacks
-[drawbacks]: #drawbacks

-* This slightly strengthens the "type-class"-like capabilities of SRTP resolution.
-This means that people may increasingly use SRTP code as a way to write generic, reusable code rather than passing parameters explicitly.
-While this is reasonable for generic arithmetic code, it has many downsides when applied to other things.

-# Alternatives
-[alternatives]: #alternatives

-1. Don't do it

-# Compatibility
-[compatibility]: #compatibility

-Status: We are trying to determine when/if this RFC is a breaking change.

-We assume it must be a breaking change, because additional methods are taken into account in the overload resolution used in SRTP constraint resolution.
-That must surely cause it to fail where it would have succeeded before.
-However,

-1. All the new methods are extension methods, which are lower priority in overload resolution

-Even if it's theoretically a breaking change, we may still decide it's worthwhile because the risk of change is low.
-This seems plausible because

-1. Taking the extra existing extension methods into account is natural and a lot like an addition to the .NET libraries causing overload resolution to fail.
-We don't really consider that a breaking change (partly because this is measured differently for C# and F#, as they have different sensitivities to adding overloads).

-2. For the built-in operators like `(+)`, there will be relatively few such candidate extension methods in F# code because we give warnings when users try to add extension methods for these

-3. Nearly all SRTP constraints (at least the ones for built-in operators) are on static members, and C# code can't introduce extension members that are static - just instance ones.
-So C# extension members will only cause compat concern for F# code using SRTP constraints on instance members, AND where the C# extension methods make a difference to overload resolution.

-Still, we're pretty sure this must be a breaking change.
-We would appreciate help construct test cases where it is/isn't.

 # Unresolved questions
 [unresolved]: #unresolved-questions